noble-sun/AccessLock/README.md

 - [ ] Don't allow taking print screens for those times there's a delay when rendering the authentication screen
 ---

-OBS: I effectively did nothing in here yet =(
+OBS: I effectively did nothing in here, for now this only render the list of apps on the phone =(